Guide to Relocating to Germany

 Qualifications Are King

 Something that can catch people out when relocating to Germany from the UK for example is that Germany places a huge emphasis on academia and formal titles.
 In Germany the paper qualification is king and it usually trumps experience.
-Be thorough and be sure to include everything from school qualifications to any minor awards or even that first aid course you got sent on years ago.

 Also bear in mind that Germans don't use the same grading system for qualifications.
 You'll need to explain what a “major”, “minor” or “joint honours” degree means, and the same goes for the meaning of 2:1, 2:2, etc for British readers.